thorchain/docs/README.md

 ### **Cross Chain State Pegs**

-Cross-chain state pegs are what connects main chains to THORChain and enables assets to be pooled together and transferred in & out to stakers, swappers & traders.
+Cross-chain state pegs are what connects main chains to THORChain and enables assets to be pooled together and transferred in & out to liquidity providers, swappers & traders.
 The mechanism is called a **1-way state peg**, because the assets are not pegged \(such as in Keep Network, Wrapped Bitcoin etc\), instead the chain state is pegged instead - and it is only 1-way.
 Another way to think about it, is that THORNodes observe transactions on other blockchains and the truth about what was observed is ascertained through group consensus _"we all saw the same thing"_, instead of through proof _"_[_I can prove what I saw happened_](https://github.com/summa-tx/relays/tree/golang/golang)_"_.
 This is a far more flexible approach and can be abstracted much better.

 Nodes run clients for connected blockchains in order to reach consensus about what occurs on the main chain eg. block height, transactions etc. They make witness transactions into THORChain when they see a relevant transaction.